Help Save Thomas Edison Park!

 Middlesex County has been trying to sneak in a Destination Athletic Complex, by not making all documents available to the public.
 They have refused to make public the "Community Opportunity Strategic Investment Plan" which they finalized in November 2022.

 They have not told the public how much this is going to cost.
+Bids of $62 Million have been rejected.

-And who will they have running it.
+Who will they have running it?

 A Destination Athletic Complex will draw teams from all over the North East, making the park not available for Middlesex County residents.
 They will charge big fees for the use of the plastic fields.
 Who will get that money?